ellwise/dash-compose/README.md

 Either approach can lead to verbose code, with lines dedicated entirely to parentheses and many layers of indentation (especially when deep trees of components are constructed).

 This package supports an alternative approach:
-- Compositions of Dash components are defined using generator functions along with a `compose` decorator.
+- An abstract `Composition` class is provided for creating compositions of Dash components.
+- That class requires a `render` method to be defined - this should yield Dash components.
-- Within those generator functions, Dash components can be used as context managers.
+- Within the `render` method, components can be used as context managers.
 - If a component is yielded from within another component's context, it will become a child of that component.
 - If a component is used as a context manager from within another component's context, it will also become a child of that component.
+- Those parent-child relationships are instantiated when the `Composition` object is called.

 # Usage